sudankdk/sudankdk/README.md

 # 💫 About Me:
-Hi there! 👋<br>I'm Sudan, a passionate developer and problem solver <br>
+Hi there! 👋<br>I'm Sudan Khadka, a passionate developer and problem solver <br>

 ## 🌐 Socials: